bartvanremortele/menuplanner/README.md

       └─ shared tsconfig you can extend from
 ```

-> In this template, we use `@acme` as a placeholder for package names.
+> In this template, we use `@menuplanner` as a placeholder for package names.
 As a user, you might want to replace it with your own organization or project name.
-You can use find-and-replace to change all the instances of `@acme` to something like `@my-company` or `@project-name`.
+You can use find-and-replace to change all the instances of `@menuplanner` to something like `@my-company` or `@project-name`.

 ## Quick Start

 > **Note**
 > The [db](./packages/db) package is preconfigured to use Supabase and is **edge-bound** with the [Vercel Postgres](https://github.com/vercel/storage/tree/main/packages/postgres) driver.
 If you're using something else, make the necessary modifications to the [schema](./packages/db/src/schema.ts) as well as the [client](./packages/db/src/index.ts) and the [drizzle config](./packages/db/drizzle.config.ts).
-If you want to switch to non-edge database driver, remove `export const runtime = "edge";` [from all pages and api routes](https://github.com/t3-oss/create-t3-turbo/issues/634#issuecomment-1730240214).
+If you want to switch to non-edge database driver, remove `export const runtime = "edge";` [from all pages and api routes](https://github.com/t3-oss/menuplanner/issues/634#issuecomment-1730240214).

 To get it running, follow the steps below: